 It is vital to understand that the marginal cost of capital does not increase linearly.
 A company can finance some part of the new investment by reinvesting earnings and via debt or preference shares to maintain an optimal capital structure.
 But, once the expected capital requirement exceeds the retained earnings and funds raised through debt or preferred stock, the marginal cost of capital would increase.
 Why increase?
 It is because the next source is equity, and that is costly.

 Let’s say that it is not possible for the company to keep raising capital at a constant cost.
 The same concept applies to other resources as well.
 A company can’t even continue to employ the workforce by keeping the wage constant.
 As a company plans to raise new capital via different sources, the weighted average cost of each dollar also starts increasing.

 Marginal Cost of Debt

-The marginal cost of debt is a component in the marginal cost of capital.
+The marginal cost of debt is a component of the marginal cost of capital.
 It is the interest rate that investors expect, adjusted for taxes.
-For instance, a business raises a new debt at an interest rate of 7% and the tax rate is 15%.
+For instance, a business raises a new debt at an interest rate of 7%, and the tax rate is 15%.
 In this case, the marginal cost of debt would be 0.07*(1-0.15) 5.95%.